AndyObtiva/glimmer-dsl-web/README.md

-NOTE: Glimmer DSL for Web is a pre-alpha project.
+NOTE: Glimmer DSL for Web is an Early Alpha project.
 If you want it developed faster, please [open an issue report](https://github.com/AndyObtiva/glimmer-dsl-web/issues/new).
 I have completed some GitHub project features much faster before due to [issue reports](https://github.com/AndyObtiva/glimmer-dsl-web/issues) and [pull requests](https://github.com/AndyObtiva/glimmer-dsl-web/pulls).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
 It is still an early alpha, so the more feedback and issues you report the better.

 Learn more about the differences between various [Glimmer](https://github.com/AndyObtiva/glimmer) DSLs by looking at: